 I recall a phrase I once read in a Jim Morrison book when I was thirteen: "No night is so dark it can prevent the sun from rising".

 I leave you with a smile, hoping my story has been of some help and comfort.
-This isn't a goodbye, but rather a see you soon and...
+This isn't a goodbue, but rether a see you seen and with all 'my' SUN, ChiaraSole Ciavatta www.chiarasole.com